 Athens is a year-round destination, but timing your visit can make a huge difference.
 Whether you’re exploring Athens famous buildings or unwinding in Athens parks, each season brings a different atmosphere, challenges, and hidden perks.
 Here’s a detailed seasonal guide to help you experience Athens like a local.

-Spring in Athens (March to May) — The Best for Outdoor Parks & Blooming Flowers
+Spring in Athens (March to May) Is Best for Outdoor Parks & Blooming Flowers

 Spring is one of the best times to visit Athens with its mild temperatures, fewer tourists, and parks bursting with flowers.
 This is the season when Athens best parks come alive, and you can comfortably explore the city’s landmarks without the summer heat.